Child Care Policy, Strategy and Principles

 All children and young people have the right to have their physical and mental health safeguarded and promoted.
 They also have the right to live a healthy lifestyle.

-All children and young people have the right to be safe and secure, protected from harm and Neglect, and to live in an environment that enables them to develop to their full physical, mental, spiritual, moral and social potential.
+All children and young people have the right to be safe and secure, protected from harm and Neglect, and to live in an environment that enables them to develop their full physical, mental, spiritual, moral and social potential.

 All children and young people have the right to the best possible education and training which meets their identified needs and equips them to live full adult lives.
 They also have the right to time and support to pursue appropriate leisure interests, especially children acting as young carers.